 View the most popular items in our shop

 Artist Lady Lucy spent two months at the beginning of our City Now City Future season painting watercolour portraits of museum visitors.
 Each of them agreed to pay for their portrait with a favour, done for someone else.
-Lucy explains how she hopes to create a network of generosity spreading across the city, and how you can claim a free favour from a fellow Londoner.
+Lucy explains how she hopes to create a network of generosity spreading across the city.

 Could you introduce yourself and tell us about your portrait painting project?

 Hi, my name is Lucy Woollett and as an artist I call myself Lady Lucy.

 In Portraits for Services, Gifts and Favours I have embarked upon a series of exchanges with a network of people sitting for a portrait.
 In exchange for a watercolour painting, each of these people was willing to offer a service, gift or favour - from language lessons to homemade cake.

 Through the process of exchange, the value of the portrait painting is questioned.
 Is the value in the goods offered for exchange, or in the moment of interaction and engagement during the process of painting itself?
 The emphasis is placed on the personal interaction and offer of exchange, suggesting alternative value systems other than those of the commercial marketplace

 The journey has taken me from London, to Dancing Ledge, Berlin and the Isle of Mull.
 I've built relationships with the individuals through the process of painting and the exchange.
 Each painted work or object rests within the discursive and social realm of its happening.

 How long have you been painting these portraits?
 What was different about your exhibition at the Museum of London?